kenssamson/rpi-ws281x-csharp/README.md

 //Use 16 LEDs and GPIO Pin 18.
 //Set brightness to maximum (255)
 //Use Unknown as strip type.
-Then the type will be set in the native assembly. settings.Channels[0] = new Channel(16, 18, 255, false, StripType.WS2812_STRIP);
+Then the type will be set in the native assembly. var controller = settings.AddController(16, Pin.Gpio18, StripType.WS2812_STRIP, ControllerType.PWM0, 255, false)

 using (var rpi = new WS281x(settings))
 {
-  //Set the color of the first LED of channel 0 to blue rpi.SetLEDColor(0, 0, Color.Blue);
+  //Set the color of the first LED of controller 0 to blue controller.SetLED(0, Color.Blue);
-  //Set the color of the second LED of channel 0 to red rpi.SetLEDColor(0, 1, Color.Red);
+  //Set the color of the second LED of controller 0 to red controller.SetLED(1, Color.Red);
   rpi.Render();
 }
 ```
-Please have a look at the [example program](src/TestApp/Program.cs) and get familiar with the usage.
+Please have a look at the [example program](src/CoreTestApp/Program.cs) and get familiar with the usage.

 ## Installation
 In order to get the wrapper working, you need build the shared C library first.